dgaydukov/cert-ocpjp11/files/ocpjp11.md

 In the old days little-endian has advantage, cause you can read 32 bit variable as 8 or 16bit variable.
 Endianess:
 * for cpu is not an issue anymore, cause developers use high-level programming language.
-* for network transfer - can be a problem, but only if you use binary representation, since most protocol these days use XML/JSON, no issue with text protocols yet for SBE, and any binary representation, endianess still an issue, so pay attention to it.
+* for network transfer - can be a problem, but only if you use binary representation, since most protocol these days use XML/JSON, no issue with text protocols, yet for SBE, and any binary representation, endianess still an issue, so pay attention to it.
 Don't confuse:
 * signed - those who store sign `+/-`.
 So for 4 bytes int, range would be -2B to +2B
 * unsigned - only positive.
 So for 4 bytes integer => rage 0 to 4B.
 In java `char` is unsigned, yet byte/int/long - signed